 - Ohio State University, College of Veterinary Medicine *also does not offer alternatives for invasive procedures in required core courses

 Thankfully, the number of veterinary schools offering positive alternatives to the harmful use of animals continues to increase and many schools that used to require terminal surgeries are no longer killing animals, but are instead providing for their post-surgical recovery and care as part of their student training.
 Veterinary training programs, called Shelter Medicine, allow students to perform needed procedures such as spaying, neutering, or other necessary surgeries on animals in shelters under licensed veterinary supervision.
 Other progressive vet programs include “willed body” programs where the animals come from an ethical source: for example, after a natural death or humane euthanasia for a terminal illness from the school’s own associated veterinary hospital or clinic.

-In 2000, NEAVS and its educational affiliate the Ethical Science Education Coalition (ESEC) worked successfully with the Tufts University Cummings School of Veterinary Medicine to make it the first vet school in the country to end terminal surgery labs, replacing them with an official Shelter Medicine program that allows students to learn valuable training and skills while simultaneously saving animal lives by providing critical services to shelters.
+In 2000, NEAVS and its educational affiliate the Ethical Science Education Campaign (ESEC) worked successfully with the Tufts University Cummings School of Veterinary Medicine to make it the first vet school in the country to end terminal surgery labs, replacing them with an official Shelter Medicine program that allows students to learn valuable training and skills while simultaneously saving animal lives by providing critical services to shelters.